TheFifthRider/simply-roleplaying-webapp/docs/character/index.md

 [Skills, legacies, and backgrounds](backgrounds.md) are the individual pieces that make up who you are and what you've learned.
 [Skills](backgrounds.md#developing-skills) describe what you know how to do: anything concrete that you can get better at, given practice.
 [Legacies](backgrounds.md#earning-legacies) describe your reputation: your values, the factions you've allied with, and the deeds you've done.
 [Backgrounds](backgrounds.md#building-a-background) describe you: they're built from Skills and Legacies put together and summarized.

-## Abilities and Ability Points
+## Special abilities and ability points

-[Abilities](abilities.md) are the unique and cool things your character can do.
+[Special abilities](special_abilities.md) are the unique and cool things your character can do.
 Casting magic, building inventions, or memorizing crucial details all can go here.
-[Ability points](abilities.md#ability-points) are a pool of points that you can spend on doing cool ability stuff.
+[Ability points](special_abilities.md#ability-points) are a pool of points that you can spend on doing special ability stuff.

 ## Inventory